Certainty-Equivalence Model Predictive Control: Stability, Performance, and Beyond: Stability and Performance Analysis

 where $\epsilon_N$ is defined in \eqref{eq:nominal_decreasing} and $\alpha_N^\ast(\cdot)$ is given in Proposition \ref{prop:parametric_state_perturbation}, then the closed-loop system \eqref{eq:sec_prob:closed_loop_system} is asymptotically stable at the origin for any $x_0 \in \xroa$ and any possible true system given in \eqref{eq:sec_pre:nonlinear_system} characterized by $\tpara \in \setpara$. \end{theorem}

 Theorem \ref{thm:stability_ce_mpc} provides a sufficient condition for the stability of CE-MPC, and the relationship in \eqref{eq:stability_ce_mpc} reflects that the mismatch level and the prediction horizon jointly influence the stability of the closed-loop system.
+An alternate approach, in the context of inherent robustness, derives stability of CE-MPC under the assumption of knowing a prior bound of the mismatch level such that a certain decreased energy property holds in the sense of Lyapunov stability, see \cite[Assumption 9]{kuntz2024beyond} and \cite[Theorem 8]{kuntz2024beyond} for more details.
 In addition, for a given prediction horizon $N \geq \underline{N}_{0}$ (see Proposition \ref{prop:nominal_energy_decreasing}), an upper bound of $\epara$ can be derived from \eqref{eq:stability_ce_mpc}, i.e.,

 where $L_d^{-1}(\cdot)$ is the inverse function of $L_d$ defined in \eqref{eq:big_O_ease_difference_upper_bound} and the constants $\pi_{\alpha,1,N}$ and $\pi_{\alpha,2,N}$ are defined in Proposition \ref{prop:parametric_state_perturbation}.
 Eq. \eqref{eq:supremum_mismatch} provides the maximum allowed mismatch level that guarantees the closed-loop stability of CE-MPC.
-Based on the insights from Proposition \ref{prop:parametric_state_perturbation}, extending the horizon does not cause an unbounded perturbation when $\blfx < 1$ (i.e., the dynamics itself is state-wise contractive); however, one should carefully restricting the prediction horizon if $\blfx \geq 1$ since $\alpha^\ast_N(\cdot)$ has a polynomial or even exponential growth when $N$ increases, meaning the stability is more vulnerable.
+Based on the insights from Proposition \ref{prop:parametric_state_perturbation}, extending the horizon does not cause an unbounded perturbation when $\blfx < 1$ (i.e., the dynamics itself is state-wise contractive); however, one should carefully restrict the prediction horizon if $\blfx \geq 1$ since $\alpha^\ast_N(\cdot)$ has a polynomial or even exponential growth when $N$ increases, meaning the stability is more vulnerable.